Target365/sdk-for-python/README.md

 For more details on using the SDK we strongly suggest you check out our [Python User Guide](USERGUIDE.md).

+#### Key Name

+The key name needed to initialize an ApiClient is the one associated with your key, upon registration, e.g. "AcmeInc".

 ### PIP
 ```
 pip install target365-sdk